Baqend/guide/src/topics/files/index.md

  *
  * @param db Baqend db to use
  * @param url the URL that should be downloaded
- * @param target the name of the Baqend file to save it into
+ * @param target the name of the target Baqend file
- * @param maxRetries number of retries if the response is a 4xx or 5xx status code
+ * @param maxRetries number of retries if the response has a 4xx or 5xx status code
- * @returns {Promise} a Promise that resolved to the uploaded file */ function toFile(db, url, target, maxRetries = 10) {
+ * @returns {Promise} a Promise that resolves to the uploaded file */ function toFile(db, url, target, maxRetries = 10) {
     return new Promise((resolve, reject) => {